I don’t remember exactly how old I was the first time I tasted store-bought eggnog, but I know I was very young.

-- With the mixer on FOLD, add the beaten egg whites.
-Place in an airtight, glass container and chill several hours or overnight or up to 1 year.
+With the mixer on FOLD, add the beaten egg whites.
+Place in an airtight, glass container and chill several hours, overnight or even up to 1 year.
 Research has proven Traditional Eggnog is best served aged 1-3 weeks.

 Traditional Eggnog is made with liquor, but it is still delicious without liquor.
 Add 1 teaspoon vanilla extract and an additional 1/2 cup milk or cream if not adding liquor.